-Christmas Day, Boxing Day, New Year's Day (3rd January), 4th January, Good Friday, the Early May Day Bank Holiday, the King's Coronation (May 8th), the Spring Bank Holiday, Summer Bank Holiday and St Andrew's Day shall be recognised as public holidays in Scotland, provided such days are generally recognised as holidays in the locality in which the work is being done.
+Christmas Day, Boxing Day, New Year's Day (1st January), 2nd January, Good Friday, the Early May Day Bank Holiday, the Spring Bank Holiday, Summer Bank Holiday and St Andrew's Day shall be recognised as public holidays in Scotland, provided such days are generally recognised as holidays in the locality in which the work is being done.
 Where in any locality, any such day is generally worked, and another day is, or other days are, recognised as a general holiday, then not less than one such other day shall be recognised as an alternative holiday.